Applications for this grant are currently closed. Please watch for future funding opportunities.

 D3.
 Budget Guidelines: Any application not meeting the budget requirements below will not be considered for funding.

-- Detailed budget should be written in USD and not exceed allowable amount USD $25000.
+- Detailed budget should be written in USD, with a maximum amount USD $25000.

 - Budget should NOT include VAT expenses; organizations will be able to be reimbursed VAT money.